-Now’s the perfect time to explore all the beautiful places the UK has to offer.
-Why fly abroad when all of this is on your doorstep?
-Britain is full of beautiful drives and brilliant places to explore from behind the wheel, so here are some trips that are both close to our homes – and our hearts.
+With the rules on travelling abroad constantly changing, now’s the perfect time to explore all the spectacular places our country has to offer.
+Britain is full of beautiful drives and brilliant sights to see from behind the wheel, so here are some trips that are both close to our homes – and our hearts.

 Black Mountain pass, the Brecon Beacons

 This brief but beautiful route is well worth exploring if you find yourself driving close to Wales.
-The route begins at the north of Gwaun-Cae-Gurwen, at the A474 junction, then you follow the A4069 through Brynamman, taking you through the Brecon Beacons until you arrive just outside Llangadog.
+The route begins at the north of Gwaun-Cae-Gurwen, at the A474 junction, then you follow the A4069 through Brynamman.
+This takes you through the Brecon Beacons to just outside Llangadog.
 The views will thrill anyone with a head for heights.
 At their peak, the mountains reach 493 metres above sea level.

 The Snake Pass, the Peak District